A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

-A drawback of the previous approach was not quantitatively measuring the propagation delay but rather detecting transitions slower than a given threshold.
-Jiang \etal \cite{afdm-jlth} proposed a similar architecture, but the inputs Q of both SRs were connected to a shadow clock signal, which had a phase shift relative to the main clock, to recover the capacity of measuring the CUT delay.
-By changing the phase angle between clocks and observing the sensor output, the propagation delay of the CUT could be derived, given the known clock frequency.
+Jiang \etal \cite{afdm-jlth} proposed a similar architecture, but connected the inputs Q of both SRs to a shadow clock signal, which had a phase shift relative to the main clock.
+Given that the frequency of the main clock is known, the authors were able to derive the CUT delay by changing the phase angle between clocks and observing the sensor output.

-\paragraph{Discussion} Shadow registers appear more complex to implement and place than ROs, but the trade-off provides more versatility.
+\paragraph{Discussion} Shadow registers appear more complex to implement and place than ROs, but they provide higher versatility.
 These sensors enable measuring propagation delays of application-specific circuits (\eg to characterize chips), as well as implementing late transition detectors.
-By focusing on checking that transitions occur within a given time window, this method can verify circuit functionality under different conditions and even be deployed for continuous monitoring of critical combinational paths.
+For the detection of transitions within a given time window, this method can verify circuit functionality under different conditions and can even run for continuous monitoring of critical combinational paths to detect degradations caused by BTI and HCI.
+While ROs either act as probes on unused die areas or temporally replace functioning circuits to test the underlying hardware, SR are able to run in parallel to application-specific combinational logic.
+SR enable at-speed tests, which is a great advantage as it can seamlessly be added concurrently to applications at the cost of additional resource usage.